 1. Rest

 However, in the real world, I know not all of us are able to achieve a good night’s sleep every night, let alone sleep for 10-12 hours.
 Whether our kids are waking us up every two hours, or we’re working abnormal hours, getting eight hours of restful sleep every night can seem out of reach for many of us.
-In such cases, I recommend aiming for those 10 to 12 hours in a combination of sleep and relaxation (such as taking a warm Epsom salt bath), and trying to get as much sleep as you possibly can.
+In such cases, I recommend sleeping as much of those 10 to 12 hours as possible, and engaging in relaxation for the remaining hours (such as taking a warm Epsom salt bath).

 2. Balance Blood Sugar